None3075/Ticket_Process/README.md

 To get started with this project, follow these steps:

 1. Clone the repository to your local machine.
-2. The instrucctions to follow the process are inside `process_and_references.docx`.
+2. The instrucctions to follow the process are inside `process_and_references.pdf`.

 ## Usage